University of Southern California logo

 Is University of Southern California the right fit for me?

 Whether University of Southern California is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (10% admit rate), cost ($60,446/year out-of-state), campus culture in Los Angeles, and available programs.
+Key factors to consider: admissions selectivity (10% admit rate), avg net price ($32,740/year after aid), campus culture in Los Angeles, and available programs.
 Use CollegeCove's compare tool to weigh University of Southern California against similar schools side-by-side.

 Ready to apply?